observatorycontrolsystem/ocs-component-lib/README.md

 ```

 ### Run unit tests
-The tests require `@vue/composition-api` to be installed.
-For some reason, having that library set as a devDependency in
+The tests require `@vue/composition-api` and `jquery` to be installed.
+For some reason, having those libraries set as devDependencies in
-`package.json` breaks local development when a local copy of library is installed in a local app that is using it.
+`package.json` breaks local development when a local copy of the library is installed in a local app that is using it.
 As a
-workaround, install and then prune `@vue/composition-api` before and after running tests.
+workaround, install and then prune `@vue/composition-api` and `jquery` before and after running tests.

 ```
-npm install --no-save @vue/composition-api npm run test:unit npm prune @vue/composition-api
+npm install --no-save @vue/composition-api jquery npm run test:unit npm prune @vue/composition-api jquery
 ```

 ### Lint files